Award-winning methods and solutions that the press have called a “game changer”

 a company dedicated to the science of business

-K3-Cubed (K3) was started up by the University of Edinburgh in 2009, as a result of research into knowledge management, business agility and human resource development.
+K3-Cubed (K3) was started up by the University of Edinburgh in 2009, as a result of knowledge management, business agility and human resource development research conducted by David Griffiths that resulted in new methods for analysis and benchmarking.
 Since then we have worked in 17 countries from around the world.
 K3 stands for knowledge to the power of three; the impact of knowledge upon the individual, the team and the wider world.

 What makes us different is that our work is based on a robust scientific approach to change; our underpinning benchmarking and change model winning an Emerald Literati Network Award.
 Quite simply, we understand the complex environment organisations find themselves in today and we help them make sense of their narrative.
 We aim to simplify and humanise problem identification and problem solving through the application of proven design thinking principles.

 Our clients typically want to do a better job of anticipating change, innovating, improving productivity and/or improving their adaptive capability (the ability to react to change).
 They want to do a better job of making sense of their environment and they want to do it quicker than they have before.
 Our clients recognise that the environment is in a constant state of flux.
 They also recognise that if they don’t sense and act to that change quickly enough they will fail.

 The science of business involves looking at the whole problem.
 Complex challenges cannot be solved through traditional reductionist approaches.
 Complex challenges need tools that look beyond the immediate cause and illuminate the underlying or discrete cause of the problem.
 The award-winning Knowledge-Core (K-Core) model does just that.

 Our approaches do not only address today’s problems.
 We keep an eye on your future, making sure that when things go wrong, as they surely will, you are better positioned than your competitors to bounce forward and preserve/develop competitive advantage.